 St Mary’s Community Partnerships department has been active since the 1930s.

 Ikusasa Lethu Programme

-The Ikusasa Lethu Programme makes a contribution to the broader education system to redress educational disadvantages in the South African context.
+The Ikusasa Lethu Programme (formally known as Outreach / Alexandra High Schools’ Programme) started in 1990 and currently assists more than 300 pupils from Alexandra and surrounds.
+The programme makes a contribution to the broader education system to redress educational disadvantages in the South African context.
 We believe it is essential to engender an awareness of those in need in our country.

 The programme aims to provide supplementary academic and entrepreneurial support for high-ability learners from Alexandra, a disadvantaged area in Johannesburg.
 The aim is to develop the personal, social and academic skills necessary for success in higher education, which will allow them to contribute to their communities in the future.

-St Mary’s School has been involved in this programme since 1990.
 We provide lessons, book bags, textbooks and stationery to about 300 pupils from five different schools in Alexandra and surrounding communities.
-Our success rate is exceptional, with the class of 2018 achieving a 98.6% pass rate, with 81% of the learners passing with sufficient marks to be accepted for Bachelor’s degree studies.
-Sixty distinctions were achieved.
+Our success rate is exceptional, with the class of 2019 achieving a 95% pass rate, with 58% of the learners passing with sufficient marks to be accepted for Bachelor’s degree studies.
+Twenty-three distinctions were achieved.

-Pupils on the programme are bused from Alexandra to St Mary’s School each Saturday, where they are taught Mathematics, Physical Science, Life Sciences, Accountancy, Geography, Economics and Business Studies and English by highly qualified, experienced teachers.
+Pupils on the programme are bused from Alexandra to St Mary’s School each Saturday, where they are taught English, Mathematics, Physical Science, Life Sciences, Accountancy, Geography, Economics, Business Studies, IT and study skills by highly qualified, experienced teachers.
 This programme has supported about 8 000 learners over the years.

 JUMP (Junior Undiscovered Maths Prodigies)

 Grade 5 and 7 learners from HA Jack School attend JUMP Maths classes at St Mary’s on Tuesdays.
 St Mary’s Senior School girls tutor these learners.